ctb/titus-blog/src/2015-ddd-and-open-science.rst

 widely available *implementations* of methods have become important in the computer age.
-And, for data-driven discovery, an increasingly critical aspect is the *infrastructure* to support data sharing, collaboration, the application of these methods to large data sets.
+And, for data-driven discovery, an increasingly critical aspect is the *infrastructure* to support data sharing, collaboration, and the application of these methods to large data sets.
 These two themes -- *sharing of implementation* and *importance of infrastructure* cut across many of the subsections in this paper, including the specific domains of astronomy and human genomics, as well as the Google infrastructure and languages/tools/implementation subsections.
 I think the paper could usefully add a section on this.

 Interestingly, the Moore Foundation DDD competition implicitly